Azure/draft-classic/docs/plugins.md

 - If a plugin includes an executable, the executable for a `command:` should be packaged in the plugin directory.
-- The `command:` line will have any environment variables expanded before execution. `$PROW_PLUGIN_DIR` will point to the plugin directory.
+- The `command:` line will have any environment variables expanded before execution. `$DRAFT_PLUGIN_DIR` will point to the plugin directory.
 - The command itself is not executed in a shell.
 So you can't oneline a shell script.
-- Prow injects lots of configuration into environment variables.
+- Draft injects lots of configuration into environment variables.
 Take a look at the environment to see what information is available.
-- Prow makes no assumptions about the language of the plugin.
+- Draft makes no assumptions about the language of the plugin.
 You can write it in whatever you prefer.
 - Commands are responsible for implementing specific help text for `-h` and `--help`.
-  Prow will use `usage` and `description` for `prow help` and `prow help myplugin`, but will not handle `prow myplugin --help`.
+  Draft will use `usage` and `description` for `draft help` and `draft help myplugin`, but will not handle `draft myplugin --help`.

 ## Environment Variables

-When Prow executes a plugin, it passes the outer environment to the plugin, and also injects some additional environment variables.
+When Draft executes a plugin, it passes the outer environment to the plugin, and also injects some additional environment variables.

 Variables like `KUBECONFIG` are set for the plugin if they are set in the outer environment.

 The following variables are guaranteed to be set:

-- `PROW_PLUGIN`: The path to the plugins directory
+- `DRAFT_PLUGIN`: The path to the plugins directory
-- `PROW_PLUGIN_NAME`: The name of the plugin, as invoked by `prow`.
-So `prow myplug` will have the short name `myplug`.
+- `DRAFT_PLUGIN_NAME`: The name of the plugin, as invoked by `draft`.
+So `draft myplug` will have the short name `myplug`.
-- `PROW_PLUGIN_DIR`: The directory that contains the plugin.
+- `DRAFT_PLUGIN_DIR`: The directory that contains the plugin.
-- `PROW_BIN`: The path to the `prow` command (as executed by the user).
+- `DRAFT_BIN`: The path to the `draft` command (as executed by the user).
-- `PROW_HOME`: The path to the Prow home.
+- `DRAFT_HOME`: The path to the Draft home.
-- `PROW_PACKS_PATH`: The path to the Prow starter packs.
+- `DRAFT_PACKS_PATH`: The path to the Draft starter packs.
-- `PROW_HOST`: The `domain:port` to Prowd.
+- `DRAFT_HOST`: The `domain:port` to draftd.
 If a tunnel is created, this will point to the local endpoint for the tunnel.
-Otherwise, it will point to `$PROW_HOST`, `--host`, or the default host (according to Prow's rules of precedence).
+Otherwise, it will point to `$DRAFT_HOST`, `--host`, or the default host (according to Draft's rules of precedence).

-While `PROW_HOST` _may_ be set, there is no guarantee that it will point to the correct Prowd instance.
-This is done to allow the plugin developer to access `PROW_HOST` in its raw state when the plugin itself needs to manually configure a connection.
+While `DRAFT_HOST` _may_ be set, there is no guarantee that it will point to the correct draftd instance.
+This is done to allow the plugin developer to access `DRAFT_HOST` in its raw state when the plugin itself needs to manually configure a connection.

 ## A Note on `useTunnel`

-If a plugin specifies `useTunnel: true`, Prow will do the following (in order):
+If a plugin specifies `useTunnel: true`, Draft will do the following (in order):

 1. Parse global flags and the environment
 2. Create the tunnel
-3. Set `PROW_HOST`
+3. Set `DRAFT_HOST`
 4. Execute the plugin
 5. Close the tunnel